panosc-portal/frontend/README.md

  - coming asap

  # note regarding keycloak
- - the hostnames must match with the ones account service gets or the tokens will not be considered valid
+ - keycloak's hostname must match with the one account service gets or the tokens will not be considered valid